James R. Keaton: Early life

-Keaton was born in Carter County, Kentucky on December 10, 1861 to Nelson T. and Mary A. (Huff) Keaton.
+Keaton was born in Carter County, Kentucky on December 10, 1861, to Nelson F. (Fredrick) and Mary A. (Huff) Keaton.
 He started his education in the public schools, but later went to private schools in Grayson and Louisa, Kentucky.
 He got his higher education at National Normal School in Lebanon, Ohio, graduating with the Bachelor of Science degree in 1884.
-He then attended Georgetown University, where he earned the Bachelor of Laws degree in June, 1890.
+He then attended Georgetown University, where he earned the Bachelor of Laws degree in June 1890.
 For the next four years, he taught school.
 He spent three years as a principal at Hico in Hamilton County, Texas and one year as principal at Duffau in Erath County, Texas.
 From 1886 to 1888, he was the editor and owner of the Hico Courier newspaper.
-Then he read law in the office of Judge C.K.
+He then read law in the office of Judge C.K.
 Bell of Hamilton.

 Oklahoma

-Keaton was admitted to the bar in the District of Columbia in June, 1890, admitted to practice law in Oklahoma Territory in September, 1890 and to appear in the U.S. Supreme Court in December 1898.
+Keaton was admitted to the bar in the District of Columbia in June 1890, admitted to practice law in Oklahoma Territory in September, 1890 and to appear in the U.S. Supreme Court in December 1898.
 He moved to Guthrie, Indian Territory in July, 1890, where he began practicing law on his own.
 He went into partnership with Judge John H. Cottrell in 1894, which lasted until Keaton was appointed to the Territorial Supreme Court in September, 1896.
 On September 19, President Grover Cleveland appointed him as Associate Justice to succeed Justice Scott.
 He was assigned to the Third Judicial District, which required him to move to Oklahoma City.
 On March 22, 1898, President William McKinley appointed a fellow Republican H. F. Burwell of Oklahoma City to succeed Judge Keaton.
 He left this position in May, 1898, to prepare a political campaign for the office of Representative to the U.S. Congress.
 He won the nomination by both the Democratic and Populist parties to oppose the Republican, Dennis T. Flynn.
 On March 22, 1898, President McKinley appointed H. F. Burwell of Oklahoma City to succeed Judge Keaton.

 Judge Keaton's bid failed, so he turned to practicing law in Oklahoma City.
 In 1902, he joined the law firm of Shartel, Keaton & Wells.
 The firm was reorganized when Mr. Shartel retired in 1912, and renamed Keaton, Wells & Johnston.
 The firm seemed to have a number of prosperous corporate clients, especially in the mining business.
 Keaton became a stockholder and director of some.

 An avid Democrat, though always willing to work with Republicans, he retained his interest in politics.
 He was a delegate from Oklahoma County to the first state Democratic Party Convention, where he was chairman of the Resolutions Committee.
 In 1909, he was the Oklahoma member of the General Council of the American Bar Association (ABA), remaining there until 1914.
 He was on the ABA committee that opposed a movement for judicial recall.